apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 * Succinct syntax, consistent APIs to TensorIR schedule with no other layer of abstraction.
 * Provides unified APIs for implementing manual schedules, AutoTVM-style schedules, and AutoScheduler-style schedules.
-* Extensibility to all the schedule primitives, including tensorization and loop partitioning.
+* Extensibility of all the schedule primitives, including tensorization and loop partitioning.
 Almost no extra effort is needed to use a new primitive in auto-tuning.
 * The automation infrastructure is extensible on every of its components.
 Every component of the system can be customized easily in pure python or C++ or both.
 For example, one can develop a new design space generator in python, a new ProgramRunner in python, etc.